MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/concept-what-are-web-services.md

 Web services in Machine Learning Server can be based on Python or R. They can also be deployed on one platform and consumed in another.

 Once you've built a predictive model, in many cases the next step is to operationalize the model.
-That is to generate predictions from the pre-trained model in real time.
+That is to generate predictions from the pre-trained model on demand.
 In this scenario, where new data often become available one row at a time, latency becomes the critical metric.
 It is important to respond with the single prediction (or score) as quickly as possible.

 There are two types of web services: standard and realtime.